Gray Wolves To Be Removed From Endangered Species List

 Under that protection, their numbers slowly recovered in the Great Lakes region, and in 1995 federal wildlife officials reintroduced gray wolves to central Idaho and Yellowstone National Park, where their population has since flourished.

-A couple of years earlier, wolf populations in Montana and Idaho were delisted by a Congressional budget rider, authored by a Democrat and Republican senator in each of those states who were pressured by agricultural and sportsmen groups.
+A couple of years earlier, wolf populations in Montana and Idaho were delisted by a congressional budget rider, authored by a Democrat and Republican senator in each of those states who were pressured by agricultural and sportsmen groups.
 Wolves are an apex predator that, at times, kill livestock.
-Subsequent lawsuits saw gray wolves get delisted, re-listed and delisted again in Wyoming.
+Subsequent lawsuits saw gray wolves get delisted, relisted and delisted again in Wyoming.

 Today, state wildlife agencies manage wolf populations in Montana, Idaho and Wyoming, and hunting of the species is permitted.